Shiutang-Li/python_utils/README.md

 # python_utils
-a collection of python tools
+A collection of python tools.
+My current goal is to build extension utils for

+1. pandas
+2. graphic packages like matplotlib / seaborn
+3. text preprocessing
+4. images
+5. time series

 ### Installation with git (commands w/ command line)